 Why Manage Your Stress

 Too much stress can be damaging to your mental and physical health.
 God created our bodies wonderfully, and they’re able to handle stress.
-But when we are continuously dealing with stressful situations and not appropriately dealing our stress, it can become too much for our bodies to handle.
+But when we are continuously dealing with stressful situations and not appropriately dealing with our stress, it can become too much for our bodies to handle.
 According to Healthline and Mayo Clinic, stress can cause problems, like:

 - Aches and pains